QuiltServerTools/ServerSideDevDocs/docs/commands.md

 ### Formatting of commands

 It's suggested to indent your commands in a way that the various commands and arguments are clearly visible at a glance.
-IntelliJ autoformatting (CTRL+ALT+L) will help with this.
+IntelliJ's autoformatting tool (CTRL+ALT+L) will help with this.

 ---